Run Service

 Description

-Name of workload policy that is linked to the resource.
+Defines the name of the workload policy that is linked to the resource.
 N/A indicates that the resource is not linked to a workload policy.
 For more information about workload policies, see Workload Policy Definition.

 REST API Syntax